 Currently on display here at GoMA are her colourful perfume bottles and her Vache Vase sculpture.
 Yet, behind this bright exterior, there is a darker story that captures her lifelong battle with her mental wellbeing.

 Niki de Saint Phalle was born in 1930 near Paris to a wealthy family, subsequently growing up in New York.
 She had a distressing childhood, as she was sexually abused by her father from the age of eleven.
 Her mother was also temperamental and violent, and would often physically abuse Niki’s younger siblings, Elizabeth and Richard.
-Both of them would go on to commit suicide in their adulthood.
+Both of them took their own life in their adulthood.
 As a result of her abusive childhood, Niki suffered from a behavioural disorder and had to change schools several times (Levy 2016).
 At the age of eighteen, she ran away from home and married a childhood friend, Harry Matthews, and began working as a photo model (de Saint Phalle 2009).